falcosecurity/charts/charts/k8s-metacollector/README.md

 After a few seconds, k8s-metacollector should be running in the `metacollector` namespace.

 ### Enabling ServiceMonitor
-Assuming that Promtheus scrapes only the ServiceMonitors that present a `release label` the following command will install and label the ServiceMonitor:
+Assuming that Prometheus scrapes only the ServiceMonitors that present a `release label` the following command will install and label the ServiceMonitor:

 ```bash
 helm install k8s-metacollector falcosecurity/k8s-metacollector \